 I was born in New Zealand in 1949.
-From the age of six, I would spend all weekend either alone or with friends roaming the streets, forests, mountains and beaches near my home.
+From the age of six, I would spend all weekend roaming the streets, forests, mountains and beaches near my home.
 Wellington had it all within walking distance, and I am amazed at how much freedom I had to explore at such an early age.
-Even today, I need to be outside at least an hour or two a day to feel sane: it is part of who I am.
+Ever since, I’ve always needed to spend at least an hour or two outside and alone every day.

 I soon became a good self-taught meditator.
 I still don’t know how it happened.
 No one trained me and I hadn’t read anything about it.
 I always seemed to know it.
 This has convinced me that meditation is an instinctive ability that just needs the right circumstances, such as solitude or a retreat, to bring forth.
 Conversely, when I later became involved with Buddhism and Yoga, I couldn’t take seriously their claims of esoteric wisdom.

 In those days, I had three reasons for meditating.
 Firstly, I meditated to settle down when my mind was going haywire.
 At a party, I would withdraw to a corner, close my eyes and focus on my body to escape what was happening in my head.
 Secondly, I meditated to deliberately enjoy music and the beauty of my surroundings.
 When I was in Bali or Japan or the Himalayas, I wanted to truly be there.

 Finally meditation helped me to make better decisions in complex situations.
 For example, when I was in Penang, I couldn’t decide whether to go north to Thailand or west to Madras, so I camped out on a remote beach to meditate.
 A day later, without words or much ‘thought,' the answer was obvious.
 Meditation had led me to the kind of gut-thinking that is now called ‘embodied cognition.’